 Our Laboratory follows Harvard's Academic Service Center Policy.
 The external users also need to submit the External User Intake Form, required by CCB Finance Team.
 Contact Liz Bean and CCB Finance Team if you have further questions regarding the billing.

-Currently, we are approved to open our facility to DIY users as long as the users participate in the University's testing program and wear masks.
+Currently, we are approved to open our facility to DIY users as long as the users follow Harvard University On Campus Activity Guidance.
+Face masks are strongly encouraged in the X-ray Lab and required during the training.
 Contact the laboratory director, Shao-Liang Zheng, with questions.